darenm/SpectrumNextTutorials/DeZog Setup Tutorial.md

     "command": "${workspaceRoot}\\project\\bin\\hdfmonkey put ${workspaceRoot}\\sdcard\\cspect-next-2gb.img project.nex",
     ```

+    > **Note**: This step is optional - I like to have the nex file deployed to the image so I can run it with the CSpect emulator configured as close to a real Next as possible.

 1. CSpect must be already running so that DeZog can connect to it.
 I use the `break; nop; nop` pattern as the first line of my assembly code and then launch CSpect with the following command:

     ```json
     "command": "${workspaceRoot}\\project\\bin\\CSpect.exe -w4 -r -s14 -tv -esc -brk -basickeys -zxnext -nextrom -map=${workspaceRoot}\\project.map -mmc=${workspaceRoot}\\sdcard\\cspect-next-2gb.img project.nex",
     ```

+    > **Note**: It is not essential to specify the nex file in the command-line - some have encountered locking issues.

 1. Press **F5** to launch the DeZog debugger and connect to CSpect.